The Wireless IPv6 Mesh Networking Technology

 The mesh extends the range by allowing devices to help each other by relaying each other's messages.

 The wireless mesh is automatically created by the devices themselves.
 This means that most users won't even know it exists: it just works.

 The wireless communication may suddenly break, perhaps because something started interfering with the signals, or because nodes were moved around.
 The mesh identifies such problems and automatically re-routes the network: it is self-healing.

 The protocols that make the mesh work

-The wireless mesh uses the Internet Protocol (version 6).
-To form the mesh, the devices use a protocol called RPL – pronounced "ripple".
+The wireless mesh uses the Internet Protocol version 6 (IPv6).
+To form the network, the devices use a protocol called RPL – pronounced "ripple".

 The RPL protocol sends and receives a number of different messages when as it forms the network.
 Those messages are called DIO (Destination-oriented directed acyclic graph Information Object) and DAO (Destination Advertisement Object).